MLS

 MLS Regular Season

-MLS sees very little downtime, with the regular season typically starting in late February or early March and concluding in mid-October, with each club playing 34 matches.
+MLS features one of the busiest schedules in North American soccer.
+The season typically begins in late February or early March and runs through mid-October, with each club playing 34 matches.

 MLS Playoffs